AHZAZAHMED/Physical-AI-Humanoid-Robotics/physical-ai-textbook/spec.md

 - User: Registered users with background information (software/hardware)
 - Content: Textbook chapters and sections in markdown format
-- Embeddings: Vector representations of textbook content stored in Qdrant
+- Chat History: Conversation context maintained during user interactions
 - Translation Cache: Cached Urdu translations for each chapter
 - Expertise Level: User-selected difficulty level (Beginner/Intermediate/Advanced)

 ## Assumptions

-- Qdrant database is available and properly configured for the RAG pipeline
+- An LLM service is available and properly configured for the chatbot
 - An AI API is available for Urdu translation functionality
 - Better-Auth can be integrated with the Docusaurus platform
 - Users have basic familiarity with the platform navigation